What is available?

 Personal Counselling for DBF Employees

-Counselling for DBF Employees may be offered if you have personal problems which are affecting your ability to carry out your role effectively and need advice or support.
-The problem may also be affecting your physical or mental health.
+Counselling for DBF employees may be offered if there are personal problems which are affecting their ability to carry out their role effectively and need advice or support.
+DBF employees should refer to the Staff Handbook or speak to their line manager or the Director of Operations for further information.

 For more information please see this leaflet.